addisul/hyprfocus/README.md

 #        <div align = center>                               【Hyprfocus】

-This is my personal configuration for [Hyprland](https://github.com/hyprwm/Hyprland), a dynamic tiling Wayland compositor.
-My setup focuses on speed, minimalism, and usability with dynamic workspaces and essential tools for productivity.
+Hyprfocus is my personal configuration  of [Hyprland](https://github.com/hyprwm/Hyprland), a dynamic tiling Wayland compositor.
+This config focuses on speed, minimalism, and usability with dynamic workspaces and essential tools for productivity.

 ---